bcdev/snap-cawa/src/main/resources/doc/intro.rst

 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.

-Copyright (C) 2016  The CAB-LAB developer team.
+Copyright (C) 2014-2017  The CAWA developer team.

 .. index:: Data Policy